Our plan on a page for 2024

 6. How we will reduce health inequalities and improve equality, diversity and inclusion

-• Working with our diverse communities to reduce stigma related to mental health
+- Work with our diverse communities to reduce stigma related to mental health.

-• The Mother and Baby Unit is working on improving the inpatient experience for women from diverse backgrounds by gathering information on their experience and planning to address the identified areas for improvement
+- The Mother and Baby Unit is improving inpatient experiences for women from diverse backgrounds by gathering feedback and planning enhancements.